MIKKELLORENZ/mhcp_binding_prediction/README.md

 models to enhance learning.

 # HOW TO RUN
-Download repository and run main.py located in
+Download repository and run main.py located in the src folder

 # PERFORMANCE MEASURE:
 AUC and PCC